BinuBims/Esmeralda_aboutme_page/README.md

 * Used a wooden texture image under each navigation item in the menu bar.

 https://github.com/user-attachments/assets/c5964e7b-4c9b-4c09-99a2-848f84336b2b

-### Her story:

-Esmeralda is a software engineer who proudly embraces her Mexican heritage.
-To bring her personality into the design, she requested a theme inspired by Mexican culture, with blue as her signature color.
-I incorporated various cultural backgrounds throughout the page to tell her story visually.
-As an accomplished marathon runner who completed a 26-mile race, it felt fitting to include a playful Sonic GIF to highlight her passion for running.
-This "About Me" page authentically reflects Esmeralda — a proud Mexican, a dedicated engineer, and a strong athlete.

 ### Push Work & Resources: